koraa/decryption-despite-errors/paper/decryption-despite-errors.md

 Short-Distance Brute-force imposes fundamental limitations on the security of `PMR` in CCA2 attack scenarios.
 CCA1 scenarios are not affected, so applications that can ensure nonces are "crossed off" and never decrypted are not affected (e.g. real time streaming with a single recipient).

-There are some arguments for why this limitation may be acceptable; `CCA2` does not protect against size based attacks which has real world impact [citation needed].
+There are some arguments for why this limitation may be acceptable; `CCA2` does not protect against size based attacks which has real world impact <!-- [citation needed] -->.
 Applications that can deal with lossy channels in the first place might not be affected by the adversaries ability to induce bit flips, but arriving at a formal proof of security for such applications should be exceedingly hard.
 Finally the mitigations might not get as to NP complexity but can still drastically improve the real world security of any system with `PMR`; ultimately this just means that a lot of extra caution is needed when using `PMR` in such settings.

 # Constructions